Flávio Silva

-Flávio António da Silva (born 3 April 1996) is a Portuguese professional footballer who plays as a forward for Indonesian Liga 1 side Persik Kediri.
+Flávio António da Silva (born 3 April 1996) is a professional footballer who plays as a forward for South African Premiership club Kaizer Chiefs.
+Born in Guinea-Bissau, he is a former youth international for Portugal.

 Club career

 Born in Bissau, Guinea-Bissau, Silva started his career in Portugal at Real, later joining Sporting CP and Torreense.
-In the 2014–15 season, Silva scored 8 goals in 11 matches for Torreense senior team in the third-tier league, before leaving the club in the winter transfer window.
+In the 2014–15 season, Silva scored 8 goals in 11 matches for the Torreense senior team in the third tier, before leaving the club in the winter transfer window.

 On 1 February 2015, Silva signed for Portuguese champions Benfica until June 2020, being assigned to the reserve team.
 On 8 February, Silva debuted for Benfica B in Segunda Liga, as a substitute.

 On 31 August 2015, Silva was loaned out to Covilhã for one season.
 On 6 January 2016, he terminated his contract with Covilhã and returned to Benfica.
 In February, Benfica terminated his contract.

+On 11 January 2023, Silva joined Indonesian club Persik Kediri.
+On 23 February 2023, he scored his first goal for the club against RANS Nusantara.
+On 28 March 2024, Silva scored 5 goals against Persikabo 1973 in a 5–2 win.

+In the 2025 winter transfer window he was signed by South Africa club Kaizer Chiefs.
+On his debut he scored a goal after being substituted in.
+He scored in two consecutive South African Premiership games.

 International career

-Silva plays for the Portugal under-19 team.
+In 2015, Silva earned three caps for the Portugal under-19 team, scoring twice.